-Module 11 of the UNODC Anti-Human Trafficking Manual for Criminal Justice Practitioners provides practical suggestions for how practitioners can support victim rights and needs throughout the process recognizing that facilitating victims’ recovery enables them to participate more effectively in the criminal justice process.
-See: Guidelines for the use of interpreters are available in Module 10 of the UNODC Anti-Human Trafficking Manual for Criminal Justice Practitioners, Module 11, 2009.
+Module 11 of the UNODC Anti-Human Trafficking Manual for Criminal Justice Practitioners provides practical suggestions for how practitioners can support victim rights and needs.
+Facilitating victims’ recovery also enables them to participate more effectively in the criminal justice process.
+(See: Guidelines for the use of interpreters are available in Module 10 of the UNODC Anti-Human Trafficking Manual for Criminal Justice Practitioners, Module 11, 2009.

 Crime victim rights are explicitly recognized and crime victims are defined in the Declaration of Basic Principles of Justice for Victims of Crime and Abuse of Power.
 In 2002, the expert group convened by the United Nations Division for the Advancement of Women and the United Nations Office on Drugs and Crime to discuss the trafficking of women and girls, noted that: